kevinliu-bmb/GCapricorn/README.md

 # GCapricorn

-**This data visualization project is completed for the BMI706 - Data Visualization for Biomedical Applications course**
+*This data visualization project is completed for the BMI706 - Data Visualization for Biomedical Applications course.*

 GCapricorn is an app that helps cancer researchers investigate cancer-related proteins.